OpenWhere/anansi/README.md

 A `Walk` will be written as `from -> to "over"/"steps" over/steps` if possible.
 For example, `A -> B over x` or `A -> C over [ -> B over x, -C over x ]`.

-Following the examples will be the pseudo-code snippet required to construct a compound walk from an Iterable of adjacency walks.
+Following the examples will be notes and the pseudo-code snippet required to construct a compound walk from an Iterable of adjacency walks.
+Note that all options can be made unambiguous by introducing an additional method on Walk for querying whether it is trivial or compound.

 <BR/>